Mammoth, Wyoming: K-12 education

 The 2010 U.S. census states that the CDP is in "School District Not Defined".
 Students from Mammoth attend Gardiner Public Schools in Gardiner, Montana.
-The former Mammoth School has a preschool and a community center.
+The former Yellowstone Park School, also known as the Mammoth School, has a preschool and a community center.
+Prior to its 2008 closing, Mammoth School had elementary grades, while secondary students generally went to Gardiner.

-Circa the 1880s there were education programs for dependent children, involving a person hired to teach via money from parents or a soldier providing such services.
+Education services at Yellowstone began in 1886.
+Circa the 1880s there were education programs for dependent children, involving a person paid by parents or a soldier providing such services.
 Some residents chose to send their children to schools in locations towards the east of the country or in Bozeman, Montana.
 At the time, a lack of transportation options made it difficult to send children to the school in Gardiner.
-In 1921 the Mammoth School, created by the Park Service, opened.
-The school at first did not have a fixed location and did not receive funds from the states of Montana nor Wyoming.
-State funding began in 1948.
+In 1921 the Mammoth School opened.
+Initially secondary school students were sent to Livingston, Montana.

-In 1963 a permanent building opened, using Mission 66 funding.
+In 1963 a permanent building for the Mammoth School opened.
 Prior to 2008, some of the students in Mammoth went to school in Gardiner, but at the time Wyoming did not have an agreement to pay Montana the tuition money.
+Circa 1963-2003, the time when John Whitman was the principal of the Mammoth School, any area school district could receive a child living on the Yellowstone property, and the Gardiner school system received the largest share of children as it taught secondary school students living in Mammoth.

 By 2008 more and more Yellowstone employees only were in Yellowstone during park season, and fewer employees had dependent children.
 Additionally, the interstate agreement to send Wyoming money to Montana was made circa that year.
 For those two reasons, in 2008 the Mammoth School closed.
+The Gardiner school now had an increase in enrollment from the elementary students in Mammoth.

-By 2022 there was an increase in families with children, historian of Yellowstone Alicia Murphy stated that because no school is in Mammoth, not as many families came as there would be otherwise.
-Some families have one parent in a Bozeman, Montana with the children attending school in Bozeman instead of in the Mammoth/Gardiner area.
+By 2022 there was an increase in families with children.
+Historian of Yellowstone Alicia Murphy stated that because no school is in Mammoth, not as many families came as there would be otherwise.
+Some families have one parent in Bozeman, Montana with the children attending school in Bozeman instead of in Gardiner.